The Golden Calf

 Painstaking Obedience Won’t Do It

-Perhaps a serious commitment to obeying God’s commands would make up for their sins?
-In the chapters that follow, we are given a description of how God’s people obeyed His commands down to the tiniest detail.
-God’s people did exactly what He told them to do: “the people of Israel did according to all that the LORD had commanded Moses” (39:32).
+Perhaps a serious commitment to obeying God’s commands would bring back the presence of God?
+In Exodus 25–30 God gave precise commands for building the tabernacle, and Exodus 36–39 records that God’s people obeyed these commands in meticulous detail.
+God’s people did exactly what He told them to do: “The people of Israel did according to all that the LORD had commanded Moses” (39:32).

 God’s people gave themselves to meticulous obedience, but at the end of it all there was still no sign of God’s presence returning.
 They must have wondered what it would take to make things right with God.